HarrierPanels/Bash-Shell-Scripts/README.md

 The easiest, most common sense shell scripts.

-Completely confused by Chef?
-Blowing your brains out over Ansible?
-Lost control of your Puppets?
-What're these all?

 Activity

 While this project served a very specific purpose - studying, ongoing development continues.
 Pull requests will be accepted.